Sollace/IAF/README.md

 The fix is pretty obvious (if you're me): Don't use recursion.

-So that's what I did.
+So that's what I did. (and that's what Mojang did in 1.20 :P)

 I've replaced the original recursive method calls with an iterative loop and a stack, and done it carefully to preserve the old behaviour and (hopefully) retain compatibility with Architectury and Create (both of which have injection points into the start of this method).